92yo/quickpick/README.md

 ## :fast_forward:  Current limitations and future goals
 ### Limitations:
-- The app works but buttons shuffle rather quickly making it harder :S.
+- The app works but buttons shuffle rather quickly making it harder.
 - No option of choosing a difficulty.
 - No database to save the current connected user score and best time.